Learn more about our Homes with Heart capital campaign at HCSHeart.org

 MEMORIALS AND HONORARIUMS

-Often people will make a donation in memory of a loved one who has passed away.
+Often, people will make a donation in memory of a loved one who has passed away.
 The agency sends the bereaved family a note of sympathy and informs them of the gift, without disclosing the amount.
 People also mark joyous occasions – like birthdays, anniversaries and weddings – by donating in honor of a friend or family member.
-Sue Hoh, donor relations manager, can help you through the process.
-Call her at (585) 340-2045.

 GIFTS OF SUPPORT